spiwn/mc-chunker/README.md

 ### Configuration
 To configure mc-chunker edit the chunker.properties file.
 Some of the values are:
 - x1, z1, x2 and z2 - these specify **Chunk** coordinates of two diagonal corners of a rectangular area to generate chunks in.
 These are inclusive
-- dimension - in which Minecraft dimension to generate the chunks - possible values OVERWORLD, NETHER or END.
-The default value is OVERWORLD
+- dimension - in which Minecraft dimension(s) to generate the chunks - possible values OVERWORLD, NETHER or END.
+The default value is OVERWORLD.
+Comma separated list of values
 - stop - Whether to stop the Minecraft server when the chunk generation is done - possible value true or false

 ### Requirements